Q.White dogwood trees

 We had a white dogwood tree in our yard for about 20 years, until it was killed by a storm.
 I have planted three more, over the past few years.
 However, none have survived, no matter where I plant them.
 There are many dogwoods in our neighborhood.
 What could be the problem?
 We live in Zone 6A.
-Thank you.

 I would start with a simple soil test, that your local County Extension Office can help you with.